utsuboco/r3f-perf/README.md

 The tool work with any server side rendering framework.
 You can try with Next and @react-three/fiber using this starter : https://github.com/pmndrs/react-three-next

 ## Feature ideas todo :

-- Convert all DOM text to shader to increase the refresh rate
-- Buffer frame and Forward rendering differenciation in the "calls" section of the UI
+- Buffer frame and Forward rendering differenciation in the "calls" section of the UI <-- PR WebGLInfos in Threejs
 - Postprocess shaders differenciation
-- Deep analytics about the shaders (list the types of material/shader)
 - Lights informations in the scene
 - Show the number of items receiving and casting shadow in the scene
-- Add an audit button to find what consume the most CPU/GPU in the app for every loop
+- Add an diagnostic button to find what consume the most CPU/GPU in the app for every loop

 ### Maintainers :